 We’ll never be able to match the resources of America’s junk-food manufacturers that discourage cooking.
 But with our help, and armed with just a dozen or so basic, healthy recipes kids have begun to reclaim their health.

-All over America, activities happened to ensure that kids are as familiar with vegetable peelers, cutting boards, and mixing bowls as they are with iPads, iPhones, and video games.
-Thousands of kids discovered a new vegetable, chopped their first salad, and made their first soup on October 24.
-And those experiences might have been the start of a lifetime of healthier eating.
+All over America, activities happen on Food Day to ensure that kids are as familiar with vegetable peelers, cutting boards, and mixing bowls as they are with iPads, iPhones, and video games.
+Thousands of kids will discover a new vegetable, chop their first salad, and make their first soup on October 24.
+And those experiences might be the start of a lifetime of healthier eating.

 Food Day and our partners have compiled a host of useful resources.
 Check back often, as we're frequently adding new materials.

 Food Day Cookbook Check out tasty, healthy, and affordable recipes from some of America's top chefs, including Dan Barber, Rick Bayless, and Nina Simonds.
 Download a copy and cook some delicious food on Food Day and every day!